Missing High School Students Turn Up Dead on North Carolina Trail

 Family members have confirmed the bodies belong to the two teens, according to ABC 11, which reported that relatives were at the crime scene on Monday morning.

-Woods, a ninth-grader at Cedar High School, was reported missing Saturday after her family woke up to discover she was not at home and the back door to the home was unlocked, The Charlotte Observer reported.
-Clark, a senior at Eastern Alamance High School, was reported missing Sunday after not being seen since Friday night.
+Woods, a ninth-grader at Cedar Ridge High School in Hillsborough, was reported missing Saturday after her family woke up to discover she was not at home and the back door to the house was unlocked, The Charlotte Observer reported.
+Clark, a senior at Eastern Alamance High School in Mebane, was reported missing Sunday after not being seen since Friday night.

 Both families had pleaded for information on their whereabouts while search efforts got underway, but the case took a tragic turn on Sunday afternoon when men riding ATVs discovered two bodies near a power-line easement about two and a half miles from Woods’ home.
 Investigators said the two victims appeared to have been shot.